rwarbelow/kwk-level-1-week-1-lectures/008_arrays.md

 ## Arrays

 If we want to hold an **arbitrary amount of something** arrays are just what we want to use.
 Put simply, an array is a **collection of data** stored all in one place.
-Arrays are perhaps the most used data structure (which is a fancy term for a 'specific way of storing and accessing data').
+Arrays are perhaps the most used data structure (which is a fancy term for a 'specific way of storing and accessing data') by programmers.

-Let's look at how an array trivializes our initial problem of having too many free floating variables assigned to student names.s
+Let's look at how an array trivializes our initial problem of having too many free floating variables assigned to student names.

 #### Creating an array